thorOdinson16/astronaut_health_digital_twin/README.md

 ### Counterfactual Approximation

 The most significant scientific limitation.
 The current counterfactual analysis uses a post-hoc scalar approximation — scaling the actual cumulative mismatch by the `k_actual/k₀` ratio — rather than running an independent parallel simulation with k_adapt held constant at k₀.
 Because the mismatch dynamics are nonlinear and the approximation assumes linearity, this systematically underestimates the independent baseline, making the excess risk appear larger than the correct value.
-The correct implementation for journal submission requires a second parallel trajectory per Monte Carlo run, doubling computational cost but producing the scientifically defensible result.
+A proper implementation for journal submission requires a second parallel trajectory per Monte Carlo run, doubling computational cost but producing the scientifically defensible result.

 ### Uncited Nonlinear Exponents

 The fatigue ODE uses superlinear exponents of 1.2 (sleep debt term) and 1.5 (vestibular mismatch term).
 These values are physiologically plausible and consistent with observed dose-response non-linearity, but are not directly cited to a specific paper.
-A sensitivity analysis demonstrating that key outputs are robust to variation in these exponents within a physiologically reasonable range is required.
+A sensitivity analysis demonstrating that key outputs are robust to variation in these exponents within a physiologically reasonable range is required before submission.

 ### The `w_s` Parameter